cbdong/hw/README.md

   - Private method
     - isEmpty, check if the deck is already empty
   - Init status
-    - cards, three color red, yellow, green, number from 1 to 12, or the given cards
+    - cards, three color red, yellow, green, number from 1 to the max number of the card in each color, or the given cards
-    - size, 36, or the length of the given cards
+    - size, the length of the given cards
 3. **Player**
   - Variables
     - cards, a list of card, used to record the cards that the player has